 - i.
-Transportation savings

-- ii.
-Shorter student ride times

-- iii.
-Better school bus tiering opportunities

-2) Revise Citywide Specialty School Transportation Status for any School with less than or equal to 15% enrollment greater than 7 miles from the school
+Transportation savings - ii.
+Shorter student ride times - iii.
+Better school bus tiering opportunities - 2) Revise Citywide Specialty School Transportation Status for School between 10%-15% enrollment greater than 7 miles from the school \pending research towards its impact on schools that restrict enrollment entry after 1st grade

 The Administration is also recommending the evaluation and adjustment of citywide specialty transportation programs that currently exist.
-At its June 25, 2009 meeting, the Milwaukee Board of School Directors directed the
+At its June 25,

-Administration to review the city-wide and neighborhood specialty designations of current schools.
+2009 meeting, the Milwaukee Board of School Directors directed the Administration to review the city-wide and neighborhood specialty designations of current schools.
 Since that time some schools have lost their designation as a citywide or neighborhood specialty school while other schools have created a citywide or neighborhood specialty.